loginom/loginom-help-en-omegat/data/processors/programming/java-script/api-description.md

 }

 type Encoding = "utf8" | "utf-8" | "utf16le" | "ucs2" | "ucs-2" | "latin1" | "binary";
-// или явное указание номера кодовой страницы однобайтовой кодировки в формате cp<CodePageNumber>, например, cp1252
-// или явное указание номера кодовой страницы iso-8859 в формате "iso-8859-<номер>", например, iso-8859-1
+// or explicit specification of the code page number of single-byte encoding in cp<CodePageNumber> format, for example, cp1252
-type OpenMode = number | string;
+// or explicit specification of the code page number iso-8859 in the following format: "iso-8859-<number>", for example, iso-8859-1 type OpenMode = number | string;
 type Mode = number | string;